Hansry/DenseSLAM-Global-Consistency-h/README.md

 # DenseSLAM: Simultaneous Localization and Mapping for sparse and dense maps generation.

 This is a dense SLAM system written in C++.
 It builds on [InfiniTAM](https://github.com/victorprad/InfiniTAM).
-Using the odometry for ORBSLAM2, this system generates the dense map form InfiniTAM.
+Using the odometry from ORBSLAM2, this system generates the dense map form InfiniTAM.

 The source code is [hosted on GitHub](https://github.com/Hansry/DenseSLAM-Global-Consistency-h).